 27. Our government has legalised the age for marriage in boys and girls.
 Give reasons as to why one should get married after a certain age.

 In India marriage age for girls is 18 years and for boys, it is 21.
 At age 18 girls are not mature enough physical as well as mentally to carry motherhood.
 Early motherhood will adversely affect both the mother and the child.
-For boys its 21 as at early age they are not mature enough mentally and they are not stable enough financially.
+For boys it is 21 as at an early age, they are not mature enough mentally and they are not stable enough financially.